quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 integration backend.
 At finite temperature it uses a free-energy upper bound formed from the history's energies and entropies.
 Entropy is not linear in a mixed density, so this is a surrogate for the mixed state's free energy.
-The solver switches to bounded Anderson mixing for final convergence or when EDIIS stalls; both phases share `max_iterations`.
+EDIIS runs only its own update and raises `NoConvergence` on iteration exhaustion.
+Users can explicitly restart with another method using `failure.result.mean_field`; see [user-controlled composition](algorithms/scf_loop.md).
 Physical free energy need not fall on every iteration.

 Sparse `RationalFOE()` uses AAA at positive temperature on a prescribed `PeriodicGrid(nk=...)`.
 Density and entropy share poles and sparse factorizations.